mdermentzi/whisper-tool-guide/README.md

 Alternatively, if you are familiar with Python, installing Python packages and using Jupyter notebooks, you can download and run the Jupyter notebook on your local device.
 You might need to install the correct version of Python and any packages that are not already installed on your device.

-This tutorial was built using **Python 3.10.12** and requires the following packages:
+This tutorial was built using **Python 3.10.12** and requires the following libraries:

 `faster_whisper 0.10.0`